-Planning Committee10 use of a standard database to coordinate frequencies during license applications and (2) specific names be designated for each interoperability channel on all pubic safety bands.
+(1) Regional Planning Committee use of a standard database to coordinate frequencies during license applications and (2) designation of specific names for each interoperability channel on all pubic safety bands.
 The NCC said that both were essential to achieve interoperability because public safety officials needed to know what interoperability channels were available and what they were called.
 In January 2001, the FCC rejected both recommendations.
 It said that the first recommendation was premature because the database had not been fully developed and tested.
 The FCC directed the NCC to revisit the issue of mandating the database once the database was developed and had begun operation.
 The FCC rejected the common nomenclature recommendation because it said that it would have to change the rules each time the public safety community wished to revise a channel label.
 In its final report of July 25, 2003, the NCC renewed both recommendations.
-It noted that the FCC had received a demonstration of a newly developed and purportedly operational database, the Computer Assisted Pre-Coordination Resource and Database System (CAPRAD), and that its recommendations were consistent with previous FCC actions, such as the FCC's designating medical communications channels for the specifc purpose of uniform useage.

-Converting SAFECOM's Functions To A Long-Term Program

-In 2001, the Office of Management and Budget (OMB) established SAFECOM to unify the federal government's efforts to help coordinate work at the federal, state, local, and tribal levels in order to provide reliable public safety communications and achieve national wireless communications interoperability.
+It noted that the FCC had received a demonstration of a newly developed and purportedly operational database, the Computer Assisted Pre-Coordination Resource and Database System (CAPRAD), and that its recommendations were consistent with previous FCC actions, such as the FCC's designating medical communications channels for the specific purpose of uniform usage.
+SAFECOM's Functions Are Critical for a Long-Term Program In 2001, OMB established SAFECOM to unify the federal government's efforts to help coordinate work at the federal, state, local, and tribal levels in order to provide reliable public safety communications and achieve national wireless communications interoperability.
 However, SAFECOM was established as an OMB E-Gov initiative with a goal of improving interoperable communications within 18-24 months-a timeline too short for addressing the complex, long-term nature of the interoperability problem.
-11 In

-10In 1987, the FCC developed a National Plan for Public Safety Radio Services that set national guidelines for use of the 800 MHz spectrum while allowing regional public safety planning committees to develop regional plans tailored to their areas own particular communications needs.
+In addition, the roles and responsibilities of various federal In 1987, the FCC developed a National Plan for Public Safety Radio Services that set national guidelines for use of the 800 MHz spectrum while allowing regional public safety planning committees to develop regional plans tailored to their areas own particular communications needs.
 A large portion of the 700 MHz public safety spectrum, approximately 53 percent (12.5 MHz), is designated for general use by local, regional, and state users.
 A regional planning process was adopted to govern management of this public safety spectrum.
 It is a process similar to that used in the 821-824 MHz and 866-869 MHz bands.
 Regional Planning Committees (RPCs) are allowed maximum flexibility to meet state and local needs, encourage innovative use of the spectrum, and accommodate new and as yet unanticipated developments in technology equipment.
 They are responsible for creating and managing regional plans.

-11U.S.
-General Accounting Office, Project SAFECOM: Key Cross-Agency Emergency Communications Effort Requires Stronger Collaboration, GAO-04-494 (Washington, D.C.: April 16, 2004).
+U.S. General Accounting Office, Project SAFECOM: Key Cross-Agency Emergency Communications Effort Requires Stronger Collaboration , GAO-04-494 (Washington, D.C.: April 16, 2004).